 It will take almost 60 to 70 days to fully mature in normal soil and water conditions.

-Juliet Tomatoes are indeterminate, they will keep growing throughout their growing season, and you will be rewarded with a lot of delicious cherry tomatoes.
+Juliet Tomatoes are indeterminate, they will keep growing throughout their growing season, and you will be rewarded with many delicious cherry tomatoes.

 Common Problems for Juliet Tomato

-Early blight is a common disease found in Juliet Tomatoes, caused by Alternaria linariae.
+Early blight is a common Juliet Tomatoes disease caused by Alternaria linariae.
 You’ll notice tiny brown lesions on the mature leaves.

 The spots eventually enlarge, forming a ring-like structure at the center of the affected area.
-The tissues that surround the affected area will start turning yellow in color.
+The tissues that surround the affected area will start turning yellow.

 Bacterial wilt is a very serious disease caused by Ralstonia solanacearum.
 The disease can survive in the soil of Juliet Tomato for a very long time and eventually enter the plant through damaged roots.